codejake/hackintosh-guide/README.md

 2. Navigate to *RT Variables > CsrActivateConfig*

-3. Change `CsrActivateConfig` to appropriate value *Disable* SIP: `0x67`
+3. Change *CsrActivateConfig* to appropriate value:

+  *Disable* SIP: `0x67`
   *Enable* SIP: `0x00`

 4. *Reboot* Hackintosh to apply these changes.

 ### When Quick Look and Preview fails